streams

 by Paul Sumner

-Isaiah's Reminder
+Isaiah's Prophetic Reminder

-Similarly, when the prophet Isaiah spoke of a coming man named Immanu El — "with us is God" — he wasn't coining an innovative name or idea.
-He was recalling a phrase from Scripture.
-He was reminding his generation of the ancient truth that throughout Israel's history God was "with" his people.
+When the prophet Isaiah spoke of a young maiden who would give birth to a boy named Immanu El, Isaiah 7:14) he wasn't coining an innovative name or idea.
+He was recalling a phrase from Hebrew Scripture.

 From the earliest days, the statement "God is with" was an affirmation of the Lord's loyalty in the present and the basis of hope for the future.

-Abraham — "God is with you [Abraham] in all that you do" (Gen 21:22)
+Abraham — "God is with you in all that you do"

-Isaac — "Sojourn in this land and I will be with you. . . .
-Do not fear, for I am with you, I will bless you" (Gen 26:3, 24)
+Isaac — "Sojourn in this land and I will be with you… Do not fear, for I am with you, I will bless you" (Gen 26:3, 24)

 Jacob — "I am with you and will keep you wherever you go" (Gen 28:15).
 "Return to the land of your fathers and to your relatives, and I will be with you" (Gen 31:3)

-Joseph — "The LORD was with Joseph. . . .
+Joseph — "The LORD was with Joseph....
 The LORD was with him" (Gen 39:2, 21, 23)

 Moses — "I will be with you" (Exod 3:12).
 "My Presence shall go with you" (Exod 33:14)